Re-Engineered Discharge (RED) Toolkit

 The purpose of the RED and the role of the DE are to teach the discharge plan that has been determined by the medical team.
 The hospital discharge, however, provides an important opportunity to be sure that the patient is on the optimal treatment plan.
 Many patients are discharged from U.S. hospitals on treatment regimens that do not follow national recommendations.
 Therefore, identifying and rectifying these inadequacies is an important component of the RED.

 Once the discharge diagnoses are known, the treatment plan should be compared with any relevant national guidelines.
-We recommend that you refer to the National Guideline Clearinghouse™ at the Agency for Healthcare Research and Quality (AHRQ) Web site (available at: http://guideline.gov/) as an up-to-date source.
+Visit AHRQ's Guidelines and Measures microsite.

 If there are potential discrepancies, you should check to see if the medical team knows of a clear reason for not following the guideline.
 For example, according to national guidelines patients with coronary artery disease should be on aspirin unless there is a clear documented contraindication.
 If such a patient is not on aspirin and there is no clear documentation for a contraindication for aspirin, it is important to contact the medical team to discuss potential modifications to the discharge plan.
 Either the treatment plan will need to be altered or appropriate documentation will be needed to record the contraindication.
 Remember, your patient will benefit from these "double checks."